CPTJK/CPTJK-S_blog/web 安全/whatAreSecurityAttacks.md

 ## Active attacks vs passive attacks

 Attacks can be devided into two different types: active and passive.
-The

 ### Active attacks